-Would Still be a Step Backward for Working Texans
+Please Oppose SB 14: A Step Backward for Working Texans

-Jonathan Lewis, Policy Analyst; lewis@cppp.org.
+Jonathan Lewis, Senior Policy Analyst; lewis@everytexan.org

 In the absence of state action, local jurisdictions across Texas have listened to the needs of their constituents and responded to calls to pass local ordinances that seek to raise standards for working families.
 Cities and municipalities have passed laws which improve economic security and public health such as paid sick leave requirements and fair chance hiring policies.